 - 1. Protect the integrity of the watershed, by preventing potential pollutants from entering the water distribution system. - 2.
-Maintain or increase the available water supply to meet existing and future demand. - 3.
+Plan for future demand from seasonal population, new development and infill development such that the water supply system is not extended beyond its capacity, in order to provide an adequate supply of safe, clean drinking water to the residents of the water district.
+This will include limitations on the size and parameters of the water district. - 3.
+Maintain or increase the available water supply to meet existing and future demand. - 4.
 Promote the efficient use of water through: - a.
 Conservation and efficient operation of the system in accordance with industry and State standards; and - b.
-Effective metering and public information programs that encourage water conservation. - 4.
-Plan for future development such that the water supply system is not extended beyond its capacity, in order to provide safe, clean drinking water. - 5.
+Effective metering and public information programs that encourage water conservation. - 5.
 Maintain and upgrade the distribution network to decrease the volume of unaccounted water. - 6.
 Investigate alternatives to increase the safe daily yield of the water system. - 7.
-Regulate expansion of municipal water service. - 8.
+Regulate expansion of municipal water service.
+Prohibit the expansion of the water district and prohibit the extension of the current water system. - 8.
 Comply with all applicable laws and regulations. - 9.
 Conform to the overall goals for water suppliers established in State Guide Plan Element No. 721 Rhode Island Water 2030.